tlietz/bounce_out/README.md

 Plan 1:

-1. Pieces are assigned `collisionFilters` that correspond to the player that controls them.
+1. Pieces are assigned `collisionFilters` that correspond to the player that controls while still allowing all pieces to collide with each other.
 2. Each player's mouse is assigned their unique `collisionFilter` to correspond to the pieces they can set the launch vector for.
-3. At the beginning of the round, all pieces start off as being set to `static`.
+3. At the beginning of the round, all pieces start off as being set to `static` = true.
 4. Players drag their launch vectors into place.
 5. Once time is up:
     1. The `collisionFilter` of the mice are changed so that they are no longer matching the pieces.
-    2. The `collisionFilter` of each piece is set such that pieces can collide with each other.
-    3. The `static` property of each piece is set to false
+    2. The `static` property of each piece is set to false
-    4. The pieces are launched
+    3. The pieces are launched
-6. Once pieces have stopped moving, return to step `1`
+6. Once pieces have stopped moving, return to step `3`

 Plan 2: